vircadia/vircadia-native-core/unpublishedScripts/marketplace/gameTable/README.md

 =============
 - As a script: just add createGameTable.js to the marketplace.

-- As an item: runcreateGameTable.js and select everything, export it to json.
+- As an item: run createGameTable.js and select everything, export it to json.
 Go through the usual marketplace uploading and prep sequence.